-On 25 September 2015 the UN General Assembly adopted resolution 70/1 "Transforming our World: The 2030 Agenda for Sustainable Development", which announced 17 SDGs and 169 targets.
-While the SDGs build on the Millennium Development Goals (MDGs) and seek to complete what those did not achieve, they also constitute a significant departure from the previous agenda in that they are:
+On 25 September 2015 the UN General Assembly adopted resolution 70/1 "Transforming our World: The 2030 Agenda for Sustainable Development", which announced 17 SDGs and 169 targets.31 While the SDGs build on the Millennium Development Goals (MDGs) and seek to complete what those did not achieve, they also constitute a significant departure from the previous agenda in that they are:

 - Integrated: Where the MDGs were largely vertical and somewhat siloed, the SDGs bring together the social, environmental and economic dimensions of sustainable development, and combine climate change and development in one framework.
-Overall, the 2030 Agenda is more integrated and horizontal. - Universal: While the MDGs reflected and drove a largely North-South agenda, the SDGs are universal and will apply in all countries, regardless of their development status.
+Overall, the 2030 Agenda is more integrated and horizontal. - Universal: While the MDGs reflected and drove a largely North-South agenda, the SDGs are universal and will apply in all countries, regardless of their development status.32

 Both the World Bank Group and the UN development system have been conducting internal discussions regarding their strategic positioning in order to be "fit for purpose" to deliver on the 2030 Agenda for Sustainable Development.
-This includes reflections on how to achieve, on the one hand, integration of the economic, social and environmental pillars of sustainable development; and on the other hand, coherence and coordination between the human rights, peace and security, and development mandates of the UN
+This includes reflections on how to achieve, on the one hand, integration of the economic, social and environmental pillars of sustainable development; and on the other hand, coherence and coordination between the human rights, peace and security, and development mandates of the UN system.33 It is also widely acknowledged that the UN development system must evolve to meet the challenges posed by a rapidly changing external development environment.
+Key drivers of this change include, among others, the decline of importance and level of official development assistance, the proliferation of development actors, growing numbers of middle-income countries, rising inequality and multiplying humanitarian crises.34

-Recent discussions within the UN development system and the wider international community have raised questions about whether or not the DaO approach represents a sufficiently strategic response to these challenges, or whether it is time for a more radical review of organizational arrangements within the UN development system, including structural reform (and potential integration) at HQ.This is based on the view that the SDGs call for much tighter global policy coherence than what can be provided through the current siloed multilateral system with its emphasis on institutional distinctiveness.
-Another challenge for the UN development system is how to identify means of engagement and implementation that allow for a universal response.
+Recent discussions within the UN development system and the wider international community have raised questions about whether or not the DaO approach represents a sufficiently strategic response to these challenges, or whether it is time for a more radical review of organizational arrangements within the UN development system, including structural reform (and potential integration) at HQ.35This is based on the view that the SDGs call for much tighter global policy coherence than what can be provided through the current siloed multilateral system with its emphasis on institutional distinctiveness.
+36 Another challenge for the UN development system is how to identify means of engagement and implementation that allow for a universal response.